sa-nair/sa-nair/README.md

 You know it'll change your life
 So get off the floor, head out the door
 Forget eBay, they'll charge you more
-And lose your life at Cashies, Mate!
+And lose your life at Cashies!
 --->